How To Pressure Test a Gas Line | Requirements, Tips & More

 While hydraulic pressure testing utilizes water, pneumatic leverages the capabilities of non-flammable gas for gas pipe pressure tests.
 Note that professionals occasionally add dye to the water during hydraulic pressure testing to ensure easy identification of leakages and other associated issues.

-Hydraulic testing remains ideal for higher pressure situations due to its relatively higher degree of safety.
+Hydraulic testing remains ideal for higher-pressure situations due to its relatively higher degree of safety.
 Conversely, pneumatic testing remains the most appropriate method for lower gas line pressure tests.

 Requirements for Gas Line Pressure Tests